CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/_index.md

 {{%notice note%}}
 - Output from the `sensors` command varies depending upon the switch.
-- If only one PSU is plugged in, the fan is at maximum speed.
+- If you only plug in one PSU, the fan is at maximum speed.
 {{%/notice%}}

 The following table shows the `sensors` command options.